 Make some fields required.
 There may be times when you want a field to be required on one specific form only.
 For example, say supervisors approving a reimbursement request must enter their Department number for budgeting purposes, but normally you don't always want this field to be required.

 Make it pretty.
 QuickBase lets you add decorative text to your form.
 Not only can you make a form pretty, but you can also make it smart by using design elements to help guide your users.
 Add section headings, horizontal rules and explanatory text.
 You can even use HTML tags!
-That means you can do things like incorporate hyperlinks or add special formatting to help emphasize your point.
+That means you can do things like incorporate links to other pages or add special formatting to help emphasize your point.
 (REQUIRED!, for example)

 Embed reports from related tables.
 When you display a project record, wouldn't it be nice to see all the tasks related to that project?
 Use a custom form to make it happen.
 You can easily embed a table of related tasks on a form.
 You can even set parameters for which detail records display.
 Show only open tasks.
 Or display only those tasks belonging to the current user.